jundalisay/spblist/content/en/research/descartes/method/part-1b.md

-As to the other sciences, inasmuch as these borrow their principles from philosophy, I judged that no solid superstructures could be reared on foundations so infirm; and neither the honour nor the gain held out by them was sufficient to determine me to their cultivation:
+The sciences borrow their principles from philosophy.

+I judged that no solid superstructures could be built on foundations so infirm.

+The honour and gain given by them were insufficient to convince me to cultivate them.

 Thank God I was not a writer of <!-- for I was not, thank Heaven, in a condition which compelled me to make merchandise of --> science for my livelihood.<!--  the bettering of my fortune.  -->

 <!-- ; and though I might not profess to scorn glory as a cynic, I yet made very slight account of that honour which I hoped to acquire only through fictitious titles. -->

 The false sciences are <!--  I thought I knew the worth sufficiently to escape being deceived by the professions of an --> alchemy, <!-- , the predictions of an --> astrology, <!-- the impostures of a --> and magic. <!-- , or by the artifices and boasting of any of those who profess to know things of which they are ignorant. -->